Thailand's foreign direct investment skyrockets with focus on EV industry

 Over the preceding six months, the automotive and auto parts industry reported 80 investment applications valued at a total of 19.6 billion baht.
 The majority of these projects revolved around the production of components such as tyres, axles, hybrid transmission systems and electric charging stations catering to EVs.

-A total of 14 EV battery manufacturers have benefited from investment promotion, and their collective projects hold an estimated 33.9 billion baht worth, with an annual production capacity of 276,640 units, reports Bangkok Post.
+A total of 14 EV battery manufacturers have benefited from investment promotion, and their collective projects hold an estimated 33.9 billion baht worth, with an annual production capacity of 276,640 units, reported Bangkok Post.

 Join the conversation and have your say on Thailand news published on The Thaiger.